-Nkhoma Mission Hospital has grown into a 250-bed hospital facility from a medical outpost started one hundred years ago.
+Nkhoma Mission Hospital is located in Lilongwe District of Malawi.
+The hospital has grown into a 250-bed hospital facility from a medical outpost started one hundred years ago.
 Now owned by the Presbyterian Church of Central Africa (CCAP), it serves a rural catchment area of some 64,000 people – but patients come from all over Malawi, as well as from neighboring countries, for treatment.

 Nkhoma offers both inpatient and outpatient care and conducts mobile clinics in its catchment area.
 Inpatient facilities include pediatrics, surgical, general male and female wards with isolation rooms, TB, maternity, a labor room, and two general theatres.